nathanreyes/vue-screen-utils/README.md

 });
 ```

-2. Repeat step 2 from the _Use Screens Function_ method above.
+2. Repeat step 2 from the _Use Screens_ method above.